Trading futures can be advantageous in a number of ways compared to trading the underlying asset directly:

 - Futures on the US Dollar price of Bitcoin Cash

-Futures come with a perpetual, monthly, and quarterly maturity schedule:
+Futures come with a perpetual, monthly, quarterly, and semiannual* maturity schedule:

 Inverse futures just mean that the payoff structure for your position is non-linear.
 The P&L is calculated so that the profit on the collateral you use matches the denomination of the contract as price adjusts.